June 16, 2025 (6mo ago) — last updated December 28, 2025 (11d ago)

 Q: How do I tell healthy spiritual guidance from manipulation?

 A: Healthy guidance encourages autonomy, welcomes questions, and honors boundaries.
-If a group demands loyalty, isolates members, or shuts down doubt, it’s a red flag.
+If a group demands loyalty, isolates members, or shuts down doubt, that’s a red flag.

 1.